- Course at a Glance

 * Graduate Diploma of Engineering (Electrical Systems): Students who elect to exit the program after successfully completing all of the first year units, as outlined above, can opt to receive EIT's Graduate diploma of Engineering (Electrical Systems).
 If students wish to finalize the master's qualification after exiting at graduate diploma level, they will need to re-enrol and relinquish the graduate diploma testamur.

 This master's degree is accredited by the Australian government Tertiary Education Quality and Standards Agency (TEQSA), which is an independent statutory authority.
 TEQSA regulates and assures the quality of Australia’s large, diverse and complex higher education sector.
 Details of the courses that EIT have accredited can be seen here.
+This master's degree is provisionally accredited by Engineers Australia under the Washington accord, and is internationally recognised under the International Engineering Alliance (IEA) accords and the various signatories.

 Why Study with EIT?